- A manufacturer’s new-car warranty usually lasts five to seven years

 - Repair of defects within a fixed period of time

-- A manufacturer’s new car warranty usually lasts at least three years/ 100,000km
+- A manufacturer’s new-car warranty usually lasts at least five to seven years/100,000km

 - Used cars sold by dealers usually come with a three-month, 5000km warranty